Why Do I Need this?

 If you have the original ASWC (not ASWC-1) with older firmware, I also have Metra's special USB-CAB programming cables available.
 Price $15 (plus shipping).

-Sorry, I do not currently have micro USB cables for the new ASWC-1.
+Sorry, I do not currently have micro USB cables for the new ASWC-1 (but you may find you already have one, for a digital camera, cell phone, or some other USB device).